jneme910/CART/README.md

 2. [Hydric Soils Rating by Mapunit](https://jneme910.github.io/CART/chapters/Hydric_Rating_by_Map_Unit)

 # Outcomes
-Provides leadership within NRCS for data modeling and reporting the natural resource impacts and outcomes of conservation practices, systems, programs and initiatives; and facilitates the ability to identify conservation treatment needs and the ability to report outcomes for NRCS and USDA.
+Provides leadership within NRCS the ability to  model data and report the natural resource impacts and outcomes of conservation practices, systems, programs and initiatives.
+It will also facilitates the ability to identify conservation treatment needs and the ability to report outcomes for NRCS and USDA.

 1. Outcomes Design Concept: [Click here](https://jneme910.github.io/CART/chapters/Outcomes)
 2. Data connections (CART-NPAD): [Click here](https://github.com/jneme910/CART/blob/master/documents/npad_70_051419.pdf)